natalieagus/50005/docs/Programming Assignment/pa2/03-submission.md

 As mentioned in Programming Assignment 1, there have been some ongoing initiatives from SUTD as well as the Engineering Accreditation Board to include more elements of Sustainability, Diversity and Inclusivity.
 As such, we encourage you to consider the impact of your project on sustainability, as well as any consideration for diversity and inclusion (e.g., different cultures, demographic groups, etc).

 Here are some suggestions, it is sufficient to fulfil **one**.
 You may apply it as *any* part of your assignment, as long as you're still following the protocols requested closely.
-It does **not** have to be part of your code: e.g if you decide to conduct user testing. <span class="orange-bold">Simply highlight your attempts clearly in the README file</span> and write future suggestions.
+It does **not** have to be part of your code: e.g if you decide to conduct user testing.
+Simply highlight your attempts clearly in the README file and write future suggestions (if any).

 {:.error}
 Failure to show attempts to incorporate initiatives to support sustainability and inclusivity results in <span class="orange-bold">-3% (penalty)</span> of your overall grades.